 Why this guide exists

+That last word is the problem.
 Most people hear “estate planning” and picture the very wealthy moving fortunes around to dodge taxes.
-That picture is wrong for almost everyone, and it keeps young adults from doing the small handful of things that actually matter.
+The picture is wrong for almost everyone, and it keeps young adults from doing the small handful of things that actually matter.

 Estate planning is deciding, in advance, three plain things: